How to move to Portugal from the United Kingdom

 Postal Services: Some offices may request payment for postal services to deliver your passport.
 Be ready for that!

-1. Initial Contact with SEF: Upon receiving your visa and arriving in Portugal, your first step should be to contact a SEF (Serviço de Estrangeiros e Fronteiras) office.
-SEF is the official government agency responsible for managing foreign nationals, similar to the UK Visas and Immigration (UKVI).
+1. Initial Contact with AIMA: Upon receiving your visa and arriving in Portugal, your first step should be to contact a AIMA office.
+AIMA is the official government agency responsible for managing foreign nationals, similar to the UK Visas and Immigration (UKVI).

-2. Scheduling an Appointment with SEF: All long-term visa holders have 120 days to establish residency in Portugal.
-Schedule an appointment with SEF as soon as possible upon arrival due to high demand and busy schedules.
+2. Scheduling an Appointment with AIMA: All long-term visa holders have 120 days to establish residency in Portugal.
+Schedule an appointment with AIMA as soon as possible upon arrival due to high demand and busy schedules.

 3. Requesting an EU Residence Permit: During your SEF appointment, you will request your EU residence permit.
 This permit functions similarly to a permanent resident card in the UK, allowing you to live and travel freely within the Schengen Area and granting unlimited entries into Portugal.

-Note: For the SEF appointment, you no longer need your Portuguese travel insurance.
+For the AIMA appointment, you no longer need your Portuguese travel insurance.

 After holding your initial permit for five years, you are eligible to apply for Portuguese citizenship.